5 Keys to Effective Texas Medical Board Investigation Defense

 • What Triggered the TMB’s Investigation?
 A TMB investigation can have several possible triggers.
 These range from patient and family member complaints to allegations from Medicare auditors or private payors.
 Understanding what triggered the Texas Medical Board’s investigation is a critical first step toward building an effective defense.

 • What are the Allegations at Issue?
 Determining what triggered the TMB’s investigation can also help with identifying the specific allegations at issue.
-Defending against medical malpractice allegations, billing fraud allegations, violation of the Texas Medical Practice Act allegations, and the various other types of allegations that could potentially be at issue all require very different evidence and defense strategies.
+Defending against medical malpractice allegations, billing fraud allegations, violations of the Texas physician health program, and the various other types of allegations that could potentially be at issue all require very different evidence and defense strategies.

-2. Are You at Risk for Professional Discipline (Including License Revocation)?
+2. Understanding if You Are At Risk for Professional Discipline (Up To and Including License Revocation)

 Once you know why you are under investigation, the next step is to assess your risk of facing professional discipline from the Texas Medical Board.
 In other words, you need to know if the TMB will be able to substantiate any allegations against you.

-Numerous issues can lead to professional discipline under the board rules or the Physicians Medical Practice Act.
-Some examples of issues frequently raised during TMB investigations and enforcement proceedings include:
+Numerous issues can lead to professional discipline under the Physicians Medical Practice Act.
+Some examples of issues frequently raised during TMB investigations and enforcement proceedings under the Medical Practice Act include:

 • Billing and coding violations